 Final Verdict: 2/10

-I’ll throw in a point for the decent app and the fact that it’s free, but that’s it.
+I’ll throw in a point for the decent app and the fact that it’s free (UPDATE: not anymore, now it’s $2), but that’s it.
 This service is the complete wrong place to try the microtransit model.
 The FRTA doing it in its really rural service area?
 Sure, maybe (although the money would still be much better spent on improving existing service).
 But GATRA GATRA GO’s service area where everything is in a straight line is just not a good testing ground for this kind of thing, and that shows in the so-abysmal-I-can’t-even-think-of-a-word-to-describe-how-abysmal-it-is ridership.

 Alright, so we’ve got at least two drivers working this thing.
 Let’s find something else for them to do that will still benefit the area.
 The map is also available here.